 Costco’s success formula is no secret.
 As the second-largest retailer in the U.S., sales have grown 54 percent in the last five years despite a lackluster economy.
 Consumers give Costco's reputation high marks.
 According to The Harris Poll's 2016 Reputation Quotient Ratings, Costco's ranks up there with the likes of The Walt Disney Company, Apple and Amazon.
-Members are loyal with 91 percent of U.S. customers renewing their membership in 2015.
+Members are loyal with more than 90 percent of U.S. customers renewing their memberships.

 Costco runs a “no frills”, member-based operation purchasing large quantities, keeping product markups at 15 percent or less, and providing additional value with its in-house Kirkland brand.
 While product assortment is selective and often fleeting, there are some regularly stocked items that are a must buy.
 The list below highlights ten of the many great values available at Costco, including Kirkland and Kirkland Signature branded products.

 1.)
 Kirkland Signature Moisture Shampoo and Moisture Conditioner

 The quality of this Kirkland Signature hair care duo is reminiscent of high-end salon brands.
 It is sulfate-free, paraben-free, vegan, gluten-free, no animal testing, and is safe for color treated hair.
 Its quality and performance have been compared to Pureology’s Hydrate shampoo and conditioner, a pricey salon brand.
 It's also a superb value.
 The chart below compares prices on moisturizing shampoos and conditioners for salon brands, drugstore brands and Costco's product.
 (Note: Brand prices listed are from retailer Ulta.)